 Managua may even be safer than your hometown!Despite the facts, Managua still remains a stop-over, at best, for most backpackers.
 If you do get an off-day to spend in Managua, here are a few things to keep you entertained while you’re staying at the hostel.

 Distance from Managua Backpackers Inn: 10 min. by taxi; 20 min. walking

 If you are looking to kill a few hours ahead of your flight, then head to the market and pick up souvenirs for family and friends.
 This market is for both locals and tourists.
-Alongside live chickens and stalls filled with woman’s underwear are stalls that sell hammocks, pottery, jewellery and handcrafted statues (all prices are negotiable).
+Alongside live chickens and stalls filled with woman’s underwear are stalls that sell hammocks, pottery, jewelry and handcrafted statues (all prices are negotiable).

 Be ready to haggle like crazy for a lower price.
 If you’re looking for cheap or second hand clothing this is the place to go.
 There are stalls located in front of the market on the main street that offer up cheap t-shirts, shorts and jeans.

 If you’re serious about buying something, then remember to bring the local currency with you (Cordobas).
 You’ll be better off in negotiating a good price than you would be negotiating in USD.